RhetTbull/osxphotos/README.md

 This renames any photo that is a favorite as 'Favorite-ImageName.jpg' (where 'ImageName.jpg' is the original name of the photo) and all other photos with the unmodified original name.

-`?bool_value`: Template fields may be evaluated as boolean (True/False) by appending "?" after the field name (and following "(path_sep)" or "[find/replace]".
+`?bool_value`: Template fields may be evaluated as bool (True/False) by appending "?" after the field name (and following "(path_sep)" or "[find/replace]".
 If a field is True (e.g. photo is HDR and field is `"{hdr}"`) or has any value, the value following the "?" will be used to render the template instead of the actual field value.
 If the template field evaluates to False (e.g. in above example, photo is not HDR) or has no value (e.g. photo has no title and field is `"{title}"`) then the default value following a "," will be used.

 e.g. if photo is an HDR image,